YLakshmiReddy/medical-ai-project/README.md

 ### 1. Model Selection

-* **Open-Source LLM:** `microsoft/phi-2` was chosen for its balance of performance and relatively compact size for local inference.
+* **Open-Source LLM:** `TinyLLaMA` was chosen for its balance of performance and relatively compact size for local inference.
 * **Frameworks:**
     * `Hugging Face Transformers`: For loading and interacting with the LLM.
     * `Sentence-Transformers`: For generating embeddings (numerical representations) of text data.